Louis Bolduc House: History

-The walls of the house were built with heavy oak timbers set about six inches apart and infilled with bousillage, a mixture of mud, straw, and horsehair that hardened to a cement-like texture.
-Sometimes other animal or human hair was added to the mixture.
+The walls of the house were built with heavy oak timbers set vertically about six inches apart and infilled with bousillage, a mixture of mud, straw, lime, gravel and horsehair that hardened to a cement-like texture.
+The exterior was regularly painted with a lime whitewash to help protect the surface and discourage invasive insects.
 Diagonal timbers on each supporting wall added stability.
-The steep hip roof, made of cedar shakes, was supported by heavy, hand-hewn Norman trusses held together by mortise and tenon joinery.
+The steep hip roof, covered with cedar shakes, was supported by heavy, hand-hewn Norman trusses held together by mortise and tenon joinery.
 It extends over the four sides of the house's porches to provide shade and cooling.
 The house is surrounded by a reconstructed stockade fence typical of the time (to keep out livestock that roamed in the area).
-Gardens have been reconstructed on the grounds.
+The southwest corner of the gallery features an attached stone kitchen that was added in the early 19th century, probably after Bolduc had died, by his widow and a nephew who still occupied the structure.
+Period-style kitchen and herb gardens have have been planted on the property, which also features a reconstructed stone bake house that the architect constructed, based on a photograph from the mid-19th century which showed a similar structure that had been built in St. Louis in the late 18th century (most historians agree that the actual original detached summer kitchen that was on the property probably was another vertical timber building).